How long do bonbons last?

 The short answer is that everything is different!

 In the industry, fine chocolate is referred to as couverture, it has a much higher cocoa content and lower sugar content.
-It must contain 33% or more cocoa butter to be considered couverture and is produced using better quality ingredients like single origin beans, pure cane sugar and good quality milk in white and milk chocolates.
-There are no fillers or artificial ingredients in couverture unlike mass produced commercial chocolate.
+It must contain 33% or more cocoa butter to be considered couverture and is produced using better quality ingredients like single origin beans, pure cane sugar, good quality milk in white and milk chocolates.
+There are no fillers or artificial ingredients in couverture unlike mass-produced commercial chocolate.

 Where does Chocolatá source chocolate from?

-We use mostly South America couverture from companies that work with sustainable farms, Republica Del Cacao, one of our larger suppliers is a B-Corp company with a wonderful team dedicated to providing positive relationships with farmers, providing education on sustainability practices and professional support.
-South America's unique climate produces the majority of the worlds finest cacao, which is why it's our number one choice for sourcing our products.
+South America's unique climate produces the majority of the world's finest cacao, which is why it's our number one choice for sourcing our products.
+We use South American couverture from several companies that work with sustainable farms, Conexion and Republica Del Cacao, one of our larger suppliers is a B-Corp company with a wonderful team dedicated to providing positive relationships with farmers, providing education on sustainability practices and professional support.

 Do you have gluten-free chocolate?

-All of our chocolate is gluten-free with only a few exceptions; hazelnut praline bonbon and the cocoa pearls that adorn our Lunar Landing!
-Even our chocolate granola is made with gluten free oats.
-Chocolatá's Hot Cocoa & Sipping Chocolate mixes are vegan & gluten-free, and is easily prepared with alternative dairy-free milk & creams if preferred.
+All of our chocolate is gluten-free!
+Even our chocolate granola is made with gluten-free oats.
+Chocolatá's Hot Cocoa & Sipping Chocolate mixes are vegan & gluten-free, and are easily prepared with alternative dairy-free milk & creams if preferred.

 What is the difference between Sipping Chocolate & Hot Cocoa?